 - Free Wi-Fi at Cairns hotel

-- BPA free reusable water bottles and shopping bag for each student
+- BPA free reusable water bottle and shopping bag for each student

 - Travel insurance (highly recommended)